 Year 4 had a fantastic trip to Magna Science Park to start our 'Disaster Strikes' topic.
 Exploring each element individually, the children operated real JCB’s, marveled at a tornado made of fire and even felt the wrath of a hurricane!

 As part of our Science topic all about the digestive system, we are being scientists and are investigating what happens to our teeth when we drink different liquids.
 We couldn't really use real teeth for the experiment, so we're using egg shells instead.
 We planned our fair test and made our own predictions of what would happen.
-Now we just need to wait and find out what the liquid does to the eggs.
-Stay tuned to find what we discovered!
+It was great fun watching what happened to the eggs and we were shocked by some of the results!

 On Wednesday 20th September, we had our Pobble launch in school.
 The Pobble representative, Mrs Robinson, came in and led a very exciting assembly where we found a mysterious box which contained a pocket watch and a letter from Professor H.